PJMantoss/netflix-clone/README.md

-Netflix Clone is a Netflix look alike built with React functional components and styled with CSS.
+Netflix Clone is a Netflix look alike built with React.

-Project used Styled Component, Compound Component design pattern, Firebase Authentication for authentication and Firebase Cloud firestore as database.
+TECH OVERVIEW

+- React Hooks
+- React Router
+- Styled Components(CSS in JS)
+- Firebase (Cloud firestore and Authentication)

+DESIGN PATTERN: Compound Components - a design pattern in React in which a component is composed of a subset of child components that all work in tandem to produce some functionality.

 25-Dec-2020